drussell33/wou-cs-46x-starlane/main_project_code/TeamProject/iCollections/Data/Dbsetup.md

 ## Step 5:

-*If you have not made a auth db on Azure yet, do it now*
+*If you have not made an auth db on Azure yet, do it now*

 + Make a up script automatically
 + Run: \